-Converts a number into an abbreviated format, using either binary or decimal conversion methods.
+Converts a number into either binary or decimal.
 This is especially useful to improve readability for numbers with more than 6 digits.
-The result of the operation will include with the KiB or KB suffix to indicate digital size.
+The result of the operation will include the KiB or KB suffix to indicate digital size.

 Note that the operation name is case-sensitive and the "S" in "humanSize" must be entered in uppercase when writing LINQ queries.

-This conversion divides the input integer by 1024, then rounds the result to up to two decimal places.
+This conversion divides the input integer by 1024, then rounds the result to up to two decimals.

 ninput / 1024 = noutput

 For example, if the input value is 4000, the result will be 3.91KiB.

 Conversion to decimal (Metric - kilobytes, megabytes, etc.)